-There is more than one way to keep your house cool.
+There is more than one way to keep your house or room cool.
 Here are four ways to keep your air conditioning unit from doing all the work.

 The air conditioner makes any home comfortable by drawing in outside air and removing from inside the house.
 While it may be tempting to let your A/C unit run continuously for consistent temperature control, it can get costly as well as wear down your system sooner.